 of 27-32 percent.
 Combined with waste-to-energy, Oahu’s landfill

-	diversion rate is at 62 percent, again exceeding the national average
+diversion rate is almost 75 percent, again exceeding the national average

 of 41-44 percent.

 There is more to accomplish, and the job gets tougher as we reach

 for higher diversion rates.
 Public awareness through programs such

 as Tour de Trash is critical to moving any new initiatives forward.

 Tour de Trash is a collaborative event, coordinated by the City

 and supported by island businesses engaged in recycling at many levels.

 8:30 am - 12:30 pm

 CALL 768-3200 TO REGISTER; MINIMUM AGE OF 12 YEARS-OLD TO ATTEND.